waleedhossam-se/3D_Visualisation-LEC_2/README.md

 Use Z Key for rotating the cube around Z-axis.

-Use SPACE Key for arbitrary-rotating the cube around 2 cube points.
+Use SPACE Key for arbitrary-rotating the cube around 2 cube's points.

 How do people contact ME or ask a question?